marcua/ayb/README.md

  Adam Marcus  |             |              |          | http://marcua.net
 ```

-Note that the command line also saved a configuration file (on Linux,
+Note that the command line also saved a configuration file for your
-to a place like `$HOME/.config/ayb/ayb.json`) for your convenience so
-you don't have to keep entering a server URL or API token.
-If you ever
+convenience so you don't have to keep entering a server URL or API
-want to set these explicitly, the `--url`/`--token` command-line flags
+token.
+If you ever want to set these explicitly, the `--url`/`--token`
-and `AYB_SERVER_URL`/`AYB_API_TOKEN` environment variables will
+command-line flags and `AYB_SERVER_URL`/`AYB_API_TOKEN` environment
-override whatever is in the saved configuration.
+variables will override whatever is in the saved configuration.
+By
+default, the configuration file can be found in:
+* Linux: `/home/alice/.config/ayb/ayb.json`
+* MacOS (untested): `/Users/Alice/Library/Application Support/org.ayb.ayb/ayb.json`
+* Windows (untested): `C:\Users\Alice\AppData\Roaming\ayb\ayb\config\ayb.json`

 The command line invocations above are a thin wrapper around `ayb`'s HTTP API.
 Here are the same commands as above, but with `curl`:
 ```bash